If you are an Indian citizen and your baby is just born in Germany, here are the things you need to do as soon as the baby has arrived.

 How do I get my child's Indian citizenship?

-Get the German birth certificate first
+Get the birth certificate

 Within seven days of delivery, you are required to register your baby's birth at the local registry office (Standesamt) where the baby is born.